ruby-amqp/amqp/README.md

  * Stop by #rabbitmq on irc.freenode.net.
 You can use [Web IRC client](http://webchat.freenode.net?channels=rabbitmq) if you don't have IRC client installed.

 [![Continuous Integration status](https://secure.travis-ci.org/ruby-amqp/amqp.png?branch=master)](http://travis-ci.org/ruby-amqp/amqp)

+## Migration from amqp gem 0.6.x and 0.7.x

+Upgrading from amqp gem 0.6.x and 0.7.x to to 0.8.0.RCs is straightforward, please see [amqp gem 0.8.0 migration guide](http://rubyamqp.info/articles/08_migration/).
+The same guide explains amqp gem versions history and why you would want to upgrade.

 ## Maintainer Information